furkanaydinnn/RestFulWebServicesWithSpringBoot/README.md

 * Customize Exception Handling By extending ResponseEntityExceptionHandler abstract class.
 * Implementing HATEOAS for RestFul Services
-* Implementing basic internatinalization concepts for RestFul Services
+* Implementing basic internatinalization concepts to static messages in our web app for RestFul Services